Georgia Byng

-Georgia Byng (born 6 September 1965) is a British children's writer, educator, illustrator, actress and film producer.
-Since 1995 she has published thirteen children’s books, and co-written and co-produced one film.
-Byng has won The Stockton Children’s Book Award, The Sheffield Children’s Book Award, The Massachusetts Children’s Book Award, The Salford Children’s Book Award and The Best Kid’s Film at The Peace And Love Festival, Sweden.
-Most of Byng’s works are magical realism adventures, with protagonists who overcome self-doubt and become self-empowered.
-The themes in Byng’s books are often bullying and its darkness, kindness and its light, friendship and its warmth, and the power of the mind.
+Lady Georgia Mary Caroline Byng (born 6 September 1965) is a British children's writer, educator, illustrator, actress and film producer.
+Since 1995, she has published thirteen children's books, and co-written and co-produced one film.
+Byng has won the Stockton Children's Book Award, the Sheffield Children's Book Award, the Massachusetts Children's Book Award, the Salford Children's Book Award and the Best Kid's Film at the Peace And Love Festival, Sweden.
+Most of Byng's books are magical realism adventures, with protagonists who overcome self-doubt and become self-empowered.
+The themes are often bullying and its darkness, kindness and its light, friendship and its warmth, and the power of the mind.

 Early life

-Georgia Byng was born on 6 September 1965, in London, England.
+Georgia Byng was born on 6 September 1965, at her family's home in London, the elder daughter and second child of Thomas Edmund Byng, Viscount Enfield (later the 8th Earl of Strafford) and his first wife, Jennifer May (daughter of Irish politician William Morrison May).
 She grew up in a village, Abbots Worthy, near the city of Winchester in Hampshire.
 She has three brothers and one sister.
-She is the elder daughter and second child of Thomas Edmund Byng, the eighth Earl of Strafford and his first wife, Jennifer May (daughter of Irish politician William Morrison May).
 Byng is the elder sister of Jamie Byng, publisher of Canongate Books.
 Through her late stepfather, Sir Christopher Bland, Byng is the half-sister of Archie Bland, Guardian writer and sub-editor.

-Byng was educated at Prince's Mead School, in Kings Worthy, Winchester, Nethercliffe School, Winchester then from 12 years old at Westonbirt School, an independent boarding school for girls in Gloucestershire.
-She went to Peter Symonds, a sixth form college in Winchester.
-From 1984 - 1987 she attended the Central School of Speech and Drama, a constituent college of the University of London in central London.

-Byng was educated at Princess Mead School, Winchester, Nethercliffe School, Winchester then from 12 years old at Westonbirt School, an independent boarding school for girls in Gloucestershire.
-She went to Peter Symonds, a sixth form college in Winchester.
-From 1984 - 1987 she attended the Central School of Speech and Drama, a constituent college of the University of London in central London.
+Byng was educated at Princess Mead School and Nethercliffe School, Winchester, then from the age of 12 at Westonbirt School, an independent boarding school for girls in Gloucestershire.
+She went to Peter Symonds, a sixth-form college in Winchester.
+From 1984 to 1987, she attended the Central School of Speech and Drama, a constituent college of the University of London in central London.